instructed-glacier-model/igm-doc/docs/modules/processes/vert_flow.md

-# vert_flow
+# Module `vert_flow`

-This IGM module computes the vertical component (providing state.W) of the velocity from the horizontal components (state.U, computed from an emulation of the Blatter-Pattyn model in the module `iceflow`) by integrating the imcompressibility condition.
+This IGM module computes the vertical component (providing `state.W`) of the velocity from the horizontal components (`state.U` and `state.V`), computed from an emulation of the Blatter-Pattyn model in the module `iceflow`) by integrating the imcompressibility condition layer-wise.
 This module is typically needed prior calling module `particle` for 3D particle trajectory integration, or module `enthalpy` for computing 3D advection-diffusion of the enthalpy.

+## Contributors

+Guillaume Jouvet, Claire-Mathile Stücki

 ## Config Structure
 ~~~yaml